chris2511/xca/doc/rst/certificates.rst

 If a *CA certificate* is selected in the certificate list, this certificate will be preselected as issuing certificate.

+.. index:: certdetail (certdetail)

 Certificate details
 -------------------

-The signer is the internal name of the issuers certificate, *SELF SIGNED* if it is self signed or *SIGNER UNKNOWN* if the issuer's certificate is not available.
+The signer is the internal name of the issuers certificate in the database.
+Or *SELF SIGNED* if it is self signed or *SIGNER UNKNOWN* if the issuer's certificate is not available.
 The validity is set to *valid* if the certificate's dates are valid or to *Not valid* if they are not, compared to the internal